keera-studios/avatar-generator/README.md

 This program generates 512x512 images containing horizontally mirrored icons like the one below.

-It is used internally by Keera Studios to generator random images for demo applications.
-If you find it useful, star it.
-If you want to improve it, feel free to fork it and/or send a pull request.
+It is used internally by Keera Studios to generate random images for mobile Haskell demo applications.

+If you like it, star it.
+As it is used in a very specific environment and it serves its purpose, there are no plans to improve it.
+However, if you want, feel free to fork it and send pull requests.

 ![Avatar](http://ivanperez-keera.github.com/images/screenshots/avatar.png)